cornell-colab/SGFDH-2020/W9. Working the Internet/W9 Game Plan.md

 ## Hosting Your Web Site: Static vs. Dynamic

 The components of a basic website are HTML, CSS, & JavaScript (JS).
-All of these languages operate on the *client side.* Languages  A static site is one that uses just these three languages, and is rendered the same each time.
-A more complicated web site, called a dynamic web site, relies on a content management system (see below), and renders each web page as it is called.
+All of these languages operate on the *client side.* A static site is one that uses just these three languages, and is rendered the same each time.
+A more complicated web site, called a dynamic web site, relies on a content management system (see below), and renders each web page as it is called up by the "client" (your own personal computer).

 ### Static Web Sites